ggjk26/PyUTAU/README.md

 ## About PyUTAU
 PyUTAU is a Expandable Embedded Package for python project.<br>
 A based Python Core, and rebuild the editor.
-Althoght it can import UST file, but not support midi & USTX project file import This project is not available because it haven't fully support main languages and have some hard to fixed problems If you want another features, you can push a issue BASED PyQt6
+Althoght it can import UST file, but not support midi & USTX project file import<br>
+This project is not available because it haven't fully support main languages and have some hard to fixed problems<br>
+If you want another features, you can push a issue<br>
+BASED PyQt6

 ## Competitable